Jeddah Tower: Site

 Jeddah Tower's 50 ha plot, along with surrounding buildings, will be the first of a three-phase Jeddah Economic City development.
 The three-phase project was proposed for a large area of undeveloped waterfront land with an area of 5.2 km2.
 The area is located roughly 20 km north of the port city of Jeddah.
-Jeddah Economic City was designed by HOK Architects, and is estimated to cost at least SR75 billion (US$20 billion) and take around ten years to build.
+Jeddah Economic City was designed by HOK Architects, and is estimated to cost at least SR75billion (US$20billion) and take around ten years to build.

 The development is envisioned to grow into a new district of Jeddah.
 The second phase of the project will be the infrastructure development needed to support the city, and the third phase has not yet been revealed.

 The focal point of the development and Jeddah Tower's primary use will be to house a Four Seasons hotel, Four Seasons short-rental apartments, Class A office space, and luxury condominiums.
 The tower will also have the world's highest observation deck.
 Although the Jeddah Economic City plot is nearly isolated from the current urban core of Jeddah, no land tracts of such size were available closer to the city.
 Northward is generally considered the direction in which the city will spread in the future.

-The primary designer of Jeddah Tower is Chicago-based architect Adrian Smith of Adrian Smith + Gordon Gill Architecture (AS + GG), the same architect who designed the Burj Khalifa while at Skidmore, Owings & Merrill (SOM), where he worked for almost 40 years.
-AS + GG was formed in 2006 by Adrian Smith, Gordon Gill, and Robert Forest.
-The development of the tower is being managed by Emaar Properties PJSC.
-Thornton Tomasetti has been selected as the structural engineering firm, and Environmental Systems Design, Inc. (ESD) is a part of the AS + GG design team that serves as the building services engineering consultants.

-On 2 August 2011, it was publicly announced by Kingdom Holding, the investment company, that a contract had been signed by Saudi Binladin Group (SBG), that construction was going to start soon, and that the tower was expected to take 63 months to complete.
-While the official construction estimate was (at the time) expected to take five years and three months (63 months), others calculated that it will take over seven years, based on the duration of Burj Khalifa's construction, which was over six years (with the help of CQC Department).
-Construction is still in progress as of 2025, fourteen years after the projects' announcement.